Rahapriya07/M2/README.md

 ## AIM:

-Write a C program to perform addition and subtraction of two numbers using functions (without argument and without return type).
+Write a C program to perform addition and subtraction of two numbers using functions (with argument and without return type).

 ## ALGORITHM: